 If you love the clothes at Nordstrom but loathe the high price tags, try shopping at its outlet alter ego, Nordstrom Rack.
-The clothes may be “so last season” and still a tad expensive, but you can find designer brands here for a fraction of the price stores normally charge for them.
+The clothes may be “so last season” and still a tad expensive for places to shop, but you can find designer brands here for a fraction of the price stores normally charge for them.
 The best part about Nordstrom Rack is that you don’t have to drive out to an outlet mall to find one.
 There are several locations available all over the U.S. You can also shop online and get free shipping.

 Anyone that has been to The Limited knows it’s not cheap.
 However, just like New York & Company, The Limited usually has a clearance rack full of cute fashions that are up to 50% off their original price.
 The store also hosts killer sales, particularly around the holidays, where you can find button up shirts and suit separates at a deep discount.
 Join their mailing list and they will send you coupons throughout the year that add to your savings.

 Ebay is not just for strange antiques and other odd items!
 You can score plenty of name-brand clothing at huge discounts here.
 If you don’t like the idea of an online auction, many sellers list their items as “buy it now” so you can purchase clothing instantly.
-Because payments are usually made through PayPal, buying clothes on Ebay is safe and secure.
+Because payments are usually made through PayPal, buying affordable career fashion options on Ebay is safe and secure.

 Your Local Thrift Store